 - Horizon Reference Architecture pages at VMware Digital Workspace Tech Zone.
 Start at techzone.vmware.com/search#browser and select .
 Then select the deployment platform you are planning to use.

 - Installation and Release Notes documentation, according to the pod's Connection Server software version:

 - Software downloads

-- Review the software downloads you might want for your environment from My VMware ®.
+- Review the software downloads you might want for your environment from VMware Customer Connect.
 Even though these downloads might be optional to have before you get started with your particular deployment, depending on your use case scenario, you might want to review them prior to deploying.
 See the VMware Horizon Cloud Service download page, locate the most recent service release date, and navigate to its downloads link.
 Within that same page, you will see the Horizon Cloud Connector row and can click on its Go to Downloads to obtain the latest versions of both the Horizon Cloud Connector and VMware Universal Broker Plugin installer.
 For a table of which version of VMware Universal Broker Plugin Installer goes with which Horizon Connection Server, see the table in the topic Horizon Pods - Install the Universal Broker Plugin on the Connection Server.

 - User settings persistence

 - For all Microsoft Azure deployments, you can provide persistence of user profiles using VMware Dynamic Environment Manager™ with folder redirection.
 You can download the Dynamic Environment Manager software that is supported for use with this release from the VMware Horizon Cloud Service download page and navigate the downloads link for this specific release.